RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 The algorithm has a time complexity of $O(|X|)$ and a space complexity of $O(1)$, assuming that all arithmetic operations are $O(1)$ in time and space.

-This assumption is technically not true, but this doesn't matter for practical applications.
-In practice, this algorithm will be implemented with fixed-size integers and clear maximum values for $f$ and $s$, which makes it possible to calculate the maximum intermediate values and select an appropriately large integer type.
+Technically, this assumption is not true, but it doesn't matter for practical applications.
+It's relatively easy to calculate the maximum intermediate values of all arithmetic operations, which makes it possible to use fixed-width integer types in performance-oriented applications.
+I.e. if $t,d,u<2^{32}$ and $s\le 64$, then 128-bit unsigned integers are sufficient to store all intermediate values in the above algorithms.

 ### Finding minimal solutions

-The above algorithm cannot be used directly to find minimal solutions, but it can be used as a building block.
+The above algorithms cannot find minimal solutions directly, but it is a useful building block.
+With conjecture 8, any algorithm that finds solutions with candidate $f$ and $s$ values can be used to find minimal solutions as follows:

 1. Handle trivial solutions and simplifications.
 2. Set $s$ to 0.